 Using cannabis may present a mixed bag of results.
-In addition to euphoria and relaxation, some of its side effects may include paranoia, anxiety, and loss of control.
+In addition to euphoria and relaxation, some of its side effects may include paranoia, anxiety, and control loss.

-The exciting news is that legal herb now includes the wellness benefits of CBD flower to help nullify some of the disorientation.
+The exciting news is that legal herb now includes CBD flower’s wellness benefits to help nullify some of the disorientation.